 Imagine… A bright new morning with a favourable wind for a mill to be operated; the miller letting the locals know by blowing through a triton-shell; the villagers bringing their cereals to be ground into flour.
 Ta’ Kola Windmill is a unique relic of breadmaking in Gozo, transporting you right back to such a morning.

-Ta’ Kola Windmill’s construction follows a plan echoed in most Maltese windmills of the period, consisting of a number of rooms on two floors surrounding the centrally-placed cylindrical stone tower.
+Ta’ Kola Windmill’s construction follows a plan echoed in most Maltese windmills of the period, consisting of a number of rooms on two floors surrounding a central cylindrical stone tower.
 The latter houses the wooden milling mechanism that still incorporates the original circular grinding stones between which grain was crushed into flour.

 The various items on display in these rooms all represent a trade, a tradition or a piece of local folklore and will most certainly arouse your curiosity and encourage you to delve deeper into their story and meaning.